-John T. Williston eventually served in the House of Assembly, being elected in 1850.
-He was defeated in 1854 and the same year he was appointed Deputy treasurer of Customs, a position he held until his death in 1865.
+The fighting election left the county in disarray, and hostility persisted for years.
+Subsequent elections were carefully managed to avoid similar incidents.
+John T. Williston was eventually elected to the House of Assembly in 1850, but lost in 1854.
+That same year, he was appointed Deputy Treasurer of Customs, a position he held until his death in 1865.